 3.2.
 Structure of the FMU archive

-This layered standard uses and extends the "Terminals and Icons Concept" of FMI 3.0.
+This layered standard uses "Terminals and Icons" mechanism of FMI 3.0.
 All information is stored in the TerminalsAndIcons.xml file in the TerminalsAndIcons folder of an FMU.

 4. Maps sampled on rectilinear grids